fbpx

 How much you pay the performers is always up to you!
 But one thing is for sure, no matter what you spend you’ll always get more than your money’s worth!

 Yes, we are open rain or shine!
+However, some performances may not be possible if the weather is not cooperating.
 If it’s sunny, please consider bringing a hat, refillable water bottle, and some sunscreen.
 If the day looks grey, bring an umbrella and catch some exciting entertainment in the rain.

 This year, the festival returns to Woodbine Park, where there is plenty of green, grassy seats for everyone, but feel free to bring a blanket to sit on, or some lawn chairs to make the experience that much more comfortable.